jmwaigom/Real-Estate-SQL-Project/README.md

 - **Property Managers:** Data on property managers, including the properties they oversee.
 - **Maintenance Logs:** Records of maintenance activities with cost details and service dates.

+### Data Issues

+Inconsistent data entry was observed in the transactions table.
+When transactions were ordered by date, some properties displayed multiple consecutive purchase records prior to any eventual sale (if a sale occurred at all).
+This pattern suggests potential data entry errors or repeated acquisitions without sufficient clarification, which could lead to inaccurate financial analysis and misinterpretation of transaction history

+Furthermore, in the transactions table, purchases and renovations were initially recorded as positive values.
+This approach can be misleading when calculating metrics like average transaction amounts, as these entries represent expenses rather than revenue-generating items like sales.
+To ensure accurate results, negative values were assigned to purchases and renovations, preventing inflation of average transaction figures and avoiding skewed financial insights.

 ### Key Insights
 Through rigorous analysis, several strategic insights were derived, guiding Pinnacle Realty Group in their investment and operational decisions: